 A UE unable to meet the throughput requirement under these conditions will decrease the coverage area near to an e-NodeB.

 7.4D.2 Test applicability

-This test case applies to all types of NR UE release 15 and forward that support UL MIMO.
+This test case applies to all types of NR UE release 15 and forward that support UL MIMO on FDD bands.